 The NAfME Advocacy and Public Policy team provides music education advocates with the latest in politics, education public policy, resources, and information that you need to know regarding music education advocacy.

 We are thrilled to invite you to take part in NAfME’s Virtual Hill Week from September 19-23, 2022, to kick off the 2022-2023 school year.
 Music educators, collegiate students, state music education associations, and NAfME leaders, as well as other music education advocates are encouraged to participate.
 Virtual Hill Week provides NAfME members and music education advocates an opportunity to connect with members of Congress and their staff.
-Registration closes September 9.
-Register now.
+Registration has closed for this event.

 Upcoming Live Webinars